Richard Herring: Personal life

 In February 2021 he had an orchidectomy to remove a cancerous testicle, undergoing one shot of chemotherapy a month later.
 In November 2021 he ran the Hertfordshire Half Marathon and raised £30,000 for the hospitals that treated his condition.
-His book about the experience "Can I Have My Ball Back?" was published in October 2022.
+His book about the experience Can I Have My Ball Back? was published in October 2022.
 In April 2022 it was announced that Herring had become an Ambassador for Movember.

+Collections

+The University of Kent holds material relating to Herring's career as part of the British Stand-Up Comedy Archive.
+The Richard Herring Collection contains performance scripts, promotional items, published material, and digital documents and scans.